duchoang/aws-scala/README.md

 ## Developing

 This project is a pretty standard Scala/SBT project using `specs2`.
 Have a look at the existing specs for examples.
 We are using immutable specs.

+### Scalariform

+For consistent code formatting, we're using Scalariform.
+There is a Git pre-commit hook under `project/hooks` that you can/should put into your `.git/hooks` directory that will run Scalariform before all commits.

 ### local versus integration tests